 Kids ages 5 to 12 can take part in the Quest, a two hour program to that will educate them about dolphins as well as allow them to see them in shallow-water.
 The Keiki Club activities include: lei making, reef walking, bamboo pole fishing, snorkeling, and hula dancing.
 Rates start at $325 per night.

-The island of Maui is a popular family vacation getaway and recognizing that interest airlines now offer direct flights to Maui from the mainland.
+The island of Maui is a popular with families, and recognizing that interest airlines offer many direct flights to Maui from the mainland.
 There are several upscale resort areas on Maui where guests can choose from an array of vacation activities such as snorkeling, golf and spas.

 The Big Island of Hawaii for Kids